abouteiller/ompi-aurelien/README.FT.ULFM.md

 ## Configure options
 + `--with-ft=TYPE`
   Specify the type of fault tolerance to enable.
 Options: mpi (ULFM MPI draft standard).
-Fault tolerance support is enabled by default (as if `--with-ft=mpi` were implicitly present on the configure line).
+Fault tolerance build support is **enabled by default**.
-  You may specify `--without-ft` to compile an almost stock Open MPI.

 + `--with-platform=FILE`
   Load configure options for the build from FILE.
 When `--with-ft=mpi` is set, the file `contrib/platform/ft_mpi_ulfm` is loaded by default.
-This file disables components that are known to not be able to sustain failures, or are insufficiently tested.
+This file disables components that are known to prevent supporting failure management __when built-in__.
+This list should be very short, as ulfm has a separate mechanism to warn about, or disable loading a component that is poorly tested or known to cause breakage when fault-tolerance is selected at runtime.
-  You may edit this file and/or force back these options on the command line to enable these components.

 + `--enable-mca-no-build=LIST`
   Comma-separated list of _<type>-<component>_ pairs that will not be